General Index (academia)

-It consists of a table of n-grams derived from the full text of the articles along with tables of associated keywords and metadata.
+It consists of a table of n-grams (a contiguous sequence of n items) derived from the full text of the articles along with tables of associated keywords and metadata.
 It is intended to ease computerized analysis of the scientific literature, which has been hindered by widespread copyright restrictions limiting access by researchers to the full text.

 The initial version, comprising the raw database tables without any search engine front-end, was released by the Internet Archive on October 7, 2021.